ipozdeev/it-skills-for-research/writing-with-latex.md

 ## setup

 To get latexing up and running we would need a format, an engine, a bibliography processor (to be discussed later) and a text editor.
 You can either install these locally as a distribution (see above), or use docker (pull [texlive/texlive](https://hub.docker.com/r/texlive/texlive)), or use the app called [Overleaf](https://www.overleaf.com/learn/how-to/Creating_a_document_in_Overleaf) to work on your documents online.
-Note that a local installation gives you the most control, but can be frustrating when things don't work; Overleaf is neat, but doesn't allow for an easy integration with your favorite text editor, and docker has docker problems.a
+Note that a local installation gives you the most control, but can be frustrating when things don't work; Overleaf is neat, but doesn't allow for an easy integration with your favorite text editor, and docker has docker problems.

 ## packages